psykoshi-uaa/Metablr/README.md

 # Metablr
-Automates workflow for reformatting metabolomics excel sheets
+Automates workflow for reformatting metabolomics excel sheets into usable Data Tables and readable Summary Tables

-### USAGE
-Metablr searches the provided xlsx files for headers with specific terms.
-These terms are exported from CompoundDiscoverer by default.
-If the program is not working please ensure that you are inputting files that have normalized data and RSD QC's.
-Please also ensure that you are using two xlsx files before trying to stitch - otherwise no stitch file will be generated.

 ### INSTALLATION
 1. Select CODE at the top right and select 'download zip'
 2. Extract anywhere
+3. run metablr.exe

+If Windows does not like the program, select ***run anyways***